hzi-bifo/Quasimodo/README.md

                            the CLI as argument or in the config file.
   -r, --refs TEXT          Comma-separated list of reference genome files.
                            Please quote the whole parameter if there is any white space the file names.
+The first given ref should be the ref used to generate the VCFs.
 The files can be specified either in the CLI as argument or in the config file.
   --help                   Show this message and exit.
 ```